nardoz-dev/LiVeSe/docs/3thdelivery/evaluation.md

 > 2. Current : must be the current taken by the board plus the current for charging.

 If we follow this simple tricks, in our case we use four battery AA (1.2 cad.) in series, that means we have 4.8V and the required voltage for solar panel is : 4.8 * 1.5 = ~7.2V.
-The quantity of the current that the solar panel must generate it will be the current cost of the board ( previusly estimated to 100mA and the current used in order to charge the battery : 2000mAh : C/10 Rule => 200mAh for a total to 300mAh).
+The quantity of current that the solar panel must generate is the current cost of the board ( previusly estimated to 100mA and the current needed to charge the battery pack : 2000mAh : C/10 Rule => 200mAh for a total to 300mAh).

 #### Choose the type of battery
-As we say before, this is a little problem, but don't worry we can use the same circuit in order to recharge same NiMh and Li-Ion battery.
-The problem stand only for the Li-Ion batterys :
+As said before, this is a little problem, but don't worry we can use the same circuit to recharge NiMh and Li-Ion battery.
+The problem stands only for the Li-Ion batteries :
 > You must take certain precautions when dealing with Lithium Ion Batteries.
 In order to maintain a very precise voltage when charging.
-For example the 4.8V batteries we're using need to have a charging volta of 7.2V.
-A volt high or a volt low can mean an out of control chemical reaction, which can lead to danger!
+For example the 4.8V batteries we're using need to have a charging volt of 7.2V.
+A vdifferent voltage  mean an out of control chemical reaction, which can lead to danger!

-To resolve this problem u can use the Lithium Battery Charging Board that has the recharge protection.
-There are a lot of type of Lithium Battery Chargin Board, all turns off when finished to recharge the battery.
+To resolve this problem it is possible to use Lithium Battery Charging Board that has the recharge protection.
+There are a lot of type of Lithium Battery Charging Boards, all turns off when finished to recharge the battery.
 The integrated protection circuit protects against overvoltage and polarity reversal.
 For that is important the wiring connection.

-So to avoid this lot of problem with Li-Ion battery we use the Ni-MH.
+So to avoid this kind of problems with Li-Ion batteries we decided to switch to the Ni-MH.

-So essentialy with this configuration we could never care about battery life, again as we have installed an auto-energetic system.
-The most important difficult is only when for 1 month every day never appear the sun, but in on a realistic scenario there's a low possibility that it could happened.
+So essentialy with this configuration we can no longer think about the problem of expected lifetime, again as we have installed an auto-energetic system.
+The most important difficulty is when for 1 month every day never appear the sun, but in on a realistic scenario there's a low possibility that it could happened.
 But if it's happened we can keep our device alive at most for 50 days if the battery are full charged.

 ## Sampling Frequency analysis